funginstitute/downloads/README.md

 Note: there are RSS feeds available for all the repositories.
 Feel free to follow along in the RSS reader of your choice.
+The SQLite3 databases generally lack indexing to save on download time and expense.
+The user is expected to index according to the needs of the analysis.